ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 INSERT INTO hobbies3 SELECT id, age, hobbies FROM file(hobbies.jsonl)
 ```

-In this case column `id` is used in `SELECT` query, but the table doesn't have this column (it has column with different name `identifier`),
+In this case, column `id` is used in the `SELECT` query, but the table doesn't have this column (it has a column with the name `identifier`),
 so ClickHouse cannot use the structure from the insertion table, and schema inference will be used.

 **Example 4:**